AndiH/gpu-lang-compat/README.md

 There are three vendors of HPC-grade GPUs (NVIDIA, AMD, Intel), and many different programming models to use the devices for general computing.
 It's a zoo.
 For a presentation, I assessed the status of the possible combinations of some more established programming models.

+**BRANCH: `dev-p3hpc23`.
+This is an WIP branch of update the material significantly for submission as a SC23 workshop paper.
+The infrastructure has also been reworked.
+Only TeX is up-to-date in this branch, currently!**

 Since I needed this Compatibility Matrix both in PDF form (for presentations) and HTML form (for a blog), I wrote a little Python tool which consumes a definition file and generates HTML and LaTeX from it.

 The tool – `render_table.py` – uses Jinja2 templates to create the respective overview tables and descriptions.
 The data source is `compat.yml`.